fun facts about the 1980s

 Olivia Newton-John’s hit song, “Physical”, the 1981 tune, was the year’s most popular song.

-8. It was the decade of Jacko.
+8. It was the decade of Michael Jackson.

 While Newton-John may have had the 1980s’ most popular song, her popularity was still trumped by Michael Jackson, the most popular artist of the entire decade.